 Quarterback: Dak Prescott, Cowboys

-As expected, the quarterback position on the NFC East All-Division Team came down to Dallas Cowboy Dak Prescott and Philadelphia Eagle Carson Wentz.
+As expected, the quarterback position on the NFC East All-Division Team came down to the Dallas Cowboys Dak Prescott and Philadelphia Eagles Carson Wentz.
 A national discussion this off-season, Dak Prescott takes the spot on this team.
 Prescott threw for 4902 yards, 30 touchdowns with a 65.1 completion percentage, 8.2 yards per attempt, and a 99.7 passer rating.
 In all of the categories, Prescott outpaced Wentz.
 While Prescott’s Cowboys failed to make the playoffs to Wentz’s Eagles, the lack of team success can be attributed to former head coach Jason Garrett.
 With the hiring of Super Bowl champion head coach Mike McCarthy, Prescott should be able to achieve playoff success and separate himself in the conversation for the division’s best quarterback in 2020.

 Running Back: Ezekiel Elliott, Cowboys

 Another position of national debate, the All-Division running back of the NFC East goes to Cowboy Ezekiel Elliott.
 The other leading candidate for this spot was New York Giant Saquon Barkley.
 While close, Barkley was injured last year, which limited his production, preventing him from appearing on this list.
 Elliott, on the other hand, played in all 16 games with 1357 rushing yards and 12 touchdowns, doubling Barkley’s rushing touchdowns.
 Elliott also held his own in the passing game catching 54 passes for 420 yards.
 Healthy in 2019, Elliott earned his spot on this list by being on the field.